microsoft/winget-pkgs/README.md

 ## Authoring a Manifest

 The minimal manifest syntax is below.
+For a complete schema and examples, see [package manifest](https://docs.microsoft.com/en-us/windows/package-manager/package/manifest).

 Current limitations are:
 * One manifest per PR